 Known for its amazing views down to the Bay of Salerno, Ravello is second only to Amalfi as being a summer retreat for the very wealthy.

 The gardens of the 13th-century Villa Rufolo are some of the most photographed in the world.
 The truth is, the pictures don’t do justice to the beautiful gardens with views along the Amalfi coastline.
-Hotels in Ravello often have lush gardens and infinity pools – it’s just that kind of place!

 The coastal town also holds a large music festival in the summer.